 Understanding the aspect framework design

-Up to now, you have seen how to create simple aspects using the OverrideMethodAspect and OverrideFieldOrPropertyAspect.
-These classes can be considered API sugar designed to ease the creation of your first aspects.
-To go further, you must understand the design of the Metalama aspect framework.
+Until now, you have learned how to create simple aspects using the OverrideMethodAspect and OverrideFieldOrPropertyAspect.
+These classes can be viewed as API sugar, designed to simplify the creation of your first aspects.
+To delve deeper, it is essential to understand the design of the Metalama aspect framework.

 Class diagram